AxisCommunications/docker-compose-acap/README.md

 docker run --rm docker-acap-with-compose:1.0 <device ip> <rootpasswd> install
 ```

-Or by manually installing the .eap file from the `build` folder by using the Web GUI in the device:
+Or by manually installing the .eap file from the `build-<ARCH>` folder by using the Web GUI in the device:

 ```sh
 http://<device ip>/#settings/apps